rhaivorn/replay-info/README.md

 # Replay Info 1.0.0

 ## Overview
-A simple gui application application that allows Zero Hour players to easily view replay information from local replay files as well as replays stored in Gentool.
+A simple gui application that allows Zero Hour players to easily view replay information from local replay files as well as replays stored in Gentool.

 ## Key Features